What can’t be seen matters

-The University of Otago is the only university in New Zealand offering bachelors’ degrees in both Microbiology, and Infection and Immunity.
+The University of Otago is the only institution in New Zealand offering bachelor’s degrees in both Microbiology AND Infection and Immunity.
 The courses provide insights into the unseen world of microbes and the immune system, and an understanding of the practical applications arising from their study.

 Apply for the Master of Applied Science (MAppSc)Apply Now